boumediane1/WattsMine/presentation/slides.md

 ## Project Objectives

-- Real-time tracking of solar panel performance.
+- Monitor the performance of photovoltaic panels in real-time to optimize production and ensure service continuity.
-- Identifying energy-intensive devices.
+- Identify the most energy-consuming devices to target corrective actions and reduce unnecessary consumption.
-- Remote control of circuits.
+- Control circuits remotely, safely, for greater responsiveness and better operational management.
-- User-friendly interface accessible to non-technical users.
+- Make the interface intuitive to ensure easy handling by all users, whether technical or non-technical.

 # Slide 4